History of terrorism: Asia

-On December 27, 2007, two time elected Pakistani Prime Minister Benazir Bhutto was assassinated during a gathering she was having with her supporters while campaigining for the 2008 Pakistani general election.
+On December 27, 2007, two time elected Pakistani Prime Minister Benazir Bhutto was assassinated during a gathering she was having with her supporters while campaigning for the 2008 Pakistani general election.
 A suicide bomber detonated a bomb along with other extremists against her shooting off guns killing the prime minister and 14 other people.
 She was immediately rushed to the hospital and was pronounced dead.
 She was believed to be target because she was warning Pakistan along with the world of the uprising Jihadist groups and extremist groups gaining power.
 The responsibility of her death falls on the president of the time Pervez Musharraf who also was the former Chairman Joint Chiefs of Staff Committee of the Pakistan Armed Forces.
 She had several conversations with Musharraf about upping her security due to the increase of death threats she was receiving and he denied her request.
 Although Al-Qaeda took responsibility for her death it is seen in the eye of the people as Musharraf's fault for not taking her concerns seriously.
 However, during his trial he denies that no conversation happened between him and Bhutto about the security of her life.